Sulu (Tausug) Delicacies

 Why Filipinos Are Rediscovering Pyanggang Manok

-Younger generations also take pride in learning dishes from their heritage.
-For Tausug youth who grew up away from Sulu, cooking this traditional chicken dish brings them closer to their roots.
-Food enthusiasts love discovering it because it offers deep flavor without being overly spicy.
+Younger generations are also taking pride in reconnecting with their heritage.
+For Tausug youth who grew up away from Sulu, preparing this traditional dish strengthens their cultural identity.
+Food enthusiasts appreciate it for its deep, smoky flavor without overwhelming heat.

 A realistic plate of Pyanggang Manok with lime garnish and the ExpPH Blog logo.